GabeRundlett/gvox/README.md

 # This repo is the home of the GVOX library

-`.gvox` is a meta-format that allows for several voxel data structures to co-exist within a single file GVOX is the library that ties it all together, supplying parsing, conversion and serialization mechanisms to the consumer.
+`.gvox` is a meta-format that allows for several voxel data structures to co-exist within a single file.

+GVOX is the library that ties it all together, supplying parsing, conversion and serialization mechanisms to the consumer.

 ## Goals